A/N: Hey, so this quarter isn't as horrible as the last couple, so I was able to get this out a bit faster.

 "Buck up," Professor Moody said.
 "You aren't dead yet."

 "Alastor," Madam Bones scolded.
 "It is alright to be scarred Potter, more than alright.
-You'll face of to be scared of before the night is through.
+You'll have plenty to be scared of before the night is through.
 Now come here, you'll need this."

 "What's is it?"
 Harry asked.